tax14HeyItsStefan/cairoNew/README.md

 In this document, we are going to be going in-depth into understanding Cairo's syntax and how you could create and deploy a Cairo smart contract on StarkNet

 **NB: As at the time of this writing, StarkNet is still at v0.10.3, with Cairo 1.0 coming soon.
-The ecosystem is young and evolving very fast, so you might want to check the [official docs](https://www.cairo-lang.org/docs) to confirm this document is still up-to-date.
+The ecosystem is young and evolving very fast, so you might want to check the (https://www.cairo-lang.org/docs) to confirm this document is still up-to-date.
 Pull requests are welcome!**

 # Setting Up A Development Environment
 Before we get started writing codes, we will need to setup a Cairo development environment, for writing, compiling and deploying our contracts to StarkNet.